guettli/programming-guidelines/README.rst

 * https://serverfault.com/
 * And some mailing lists.

+Often I just write the question, and don't write about the solution I have on my mind.
+If you write about our solution, then the discussion is narrowed to a simple pro/contra your idea.
+Ask the question like a newbee.

 Cut bigger problems into smaller ones .....................................

+Here is one example to illustrate the guideline "Cut bigger problems into smaller ones".

 Imagine you are responsible for several servers and you want or should create graphs of their disk/cpu usage.